Strongly minimal groups in o-minimal structures: The ring of Jacobian matrices

 Finally, as we saw in the proof of Proposition \ref{definability}, $\mathfrak R=\{AB^{-1}:A,B\in \hat W_0, B \mbox{ invertible}\}$, and hence all invertible matrices in $\mathfrak R$ have positive determinant.\end{proof}

 \begin{proof}[Proof of Theorem \ref{P:ClassifyingmfR}] Assume first that every non-zero $A\in \mathfrak R$ is invertible, namely that $\mathfrak R$ is a definable division ring.
 It follows from \cite[Theorem 4.1]{PeSte} that $\mathfrak R$ is definably isomorphic to either $R$ or $R(\sqrt{-1})$ or the ring of quaternions over $R$.
 Because $\dim \mathfrak R\geq 2$, we are left with the last two possibilities.
-The ring of quaternions, $H(R)$, is not isomorphic to a definable subring of $M_2(R)$.
-Indeed, as we have seen in the proof of Proposition \ref{definability}, a definable subring of $M_2(R)$ contains all scalar matrices.
-So, in particular, it cannot be isomorphic to $H(R)$ because $H(R)$ is $4$-dimensional as a vector space over $R$ (and not isomorphic to $M_2(R)$, which is not a division ring).
+The ring of quaternions, $H(R)$, is not definably isomorphic to a definable subring of $M_2(R)$.
+Indeed, if $A\subseteq M_2(R)$ is such a ring then, as we have seen in the proof of Proposition \ref{definability}, $A$ contains all scalar matrices.
+Because $H(R)$ has o-minimal dimension $4$ the same must be true of $A$, so $A$ is a $4$-dimensional $R$-vector subspace of $M_2(R)$.
+So $A=M_2(R)$, but the latter is not isomorphic to $H(R)$ since it is not a division ring.

 So $\mathfrak R$ is necessarily isomorphic to $R(\sqrt{-1})$.
-Since $R(\sqrt{-1})\cong R\oplus iR$ and $\mathfrak R$ is a subring of $M_2(R)$ we immediately see that $\mathfrak R$ is generated, as a vector space over $R$ by the diagonal matrices and some matrix $M(i)$ such that $M(i)^2=-1$.
+Since $R(\sqrt{-1})\cong R\oplus iR$ and $\mathfrak R$ is a subring of $M_2(R)$, we immediately see that $\mathfrak R$ is generated, as a vector space over $R$ by the diagonal matrices and some matrix $M(i)$ such that $M(i)^2=-1$.
 It follows that the eigenvalues of $M(i)$ are $\pm i$, so $M(i)$ is diagonalizable and conjugate to $ $, say via some matrix $M$.
 It is now immediate that $\mathfrak R$ is of the form (1) with respect to this matrix $M$.

 We thus assume that there exists at least one matrix $A$ that is not invertible, of rank $1$.
 We want to show that there exists an invertible $M\in M_2(R)$ such that $\mathfrak R$ has form as in (2).

 We conjugate $\mathfrak R$ by some fixed matrix so that $A$, written in columns, has the form $(w,0)$ for some $w\in R^2$.
 We now show that every matrix in $\mathfrak R$ is of the form $ $ for some $a,b\in R$.
 Consider the set It is a definable $R$-vector subspace of $\mathfrak R$ that is also closed under ring multiplication.
 As an $R$-vector space it has positive dimension over $R$ (since $H$ is a non-trivial subring of $\mathfrak R$) and $\dim_R H\leq 2$. \\